-The Joint Board reserves the right to impose a liquidated damage assessment of twenty thousand dollars (\$20,000.00) for any key personnel that are changed prior to Preliminary Design Approval following execution of the Contract, should the personnel remain with the Contractor's organization in any form.
-A liquidated damage assessment of ten thousand dollars (\$10,000.00) may be imposed for any key personnel that are changed prior to Substantial Completion of the main tolling components in the contract should the personnel remain with the Contractor's organization in any form.
+The Joint Board reserves the right to impose a liquidated damage assessment of twenty thousand dollars (\$20,000.00) for any key personnel that are changed within the first twelve monthsprior to Preliminary Design Approval following execution of the Contract, should the personnel remain with the Contractor's organization in any form.
+A liquidated damage assessment of ten thousand dollars (\$10,000.00) may be imposed for any key personnel that are changed during the second yearprior to Substantial Completion of the main tolling components of the contract should the personnel remain with the Contractor's organization in any form.
 These penalties are on a per occurrence basis.
 The Joint Board shall have the right to deduct or draw upon any amount owed by Contractor to the Joint Board hereunder from any amounts owed by the Joint Board to Contractor, including from any bond held by the Joint Board under this Contract.

-Notwithstanding the foregoing, Contractor shall not be liable for Liquidated Damages under Section 7.13 of the Contract if (i) Contractor removes or replaces such personnel at the direction of the Joint Board; (ii) such individual is unavailable due to death, retirement, injury or no longer being employed by the applicable Contractor-Related Entity (provided that moving to an affiliated company shall not be considered grounds for avoiding liquidated damages), or (iii) such individual is unavailable due to the Joint Board's failure to issue the NTP by August 16, 2013 for a reason other than the fault, act or omission of any Contractor-Related Entity; provided, however, in such case, Contractor shall promptly propose to the Joint Board a replacement for such personnel, which individual shall be subject to the Joint Board's review and written consent, and shall replace such personnel as approved by the Joint Board.
+Notwithstanding the foregoing, Contractor shall not be liable for Liquidated Damages under Section 7.13 of the Contract if (i) Contractor removes or replaces such personnel at the direction of the Joint Board; (ii) such individual is unavailable due to death, retirement, injury or no longer being employed by the applicable Contractor-Related Entity (provided that moving to an affiliated company shall not be considered grounds for avoiding liquidated damages), or (iii) such individual is unavailable due to the Joint Board's failure to issue the NTP by the date specified in the relevant Contract for each Tolling Component for a reason other than the fault, act or omission of any Contractor-Related Entity; provided, however, in such case, Contractor shall promptly propose to the Joint Board a replacement for such personnel, which individual shall be subject to the Joint Board's review and written consent, and shall replace such personnel as approved by the Joint Board.
 If the NTP has not been issued by the specified date, Contractor shall have 30 Days after issuance of the NTP to identify any change in Key Personnel without incurring any Liquidated Damages.
 Following any Joint Board-approved substitution or replacement of a Key Personnel pursuant to the terms hereof, the new individual shall be considered a Key Personnel for all purposes under the Contract, including the provisions of Contract Section 7.13 relative to Liquidated Damages.